7 Best & Cheap Longboard Protective Gear For Accidental Protection

 The Saket helmet is a classic lightweight design, with matte colours and that provides you with all the security features during your ride.
 It also has a dial adjuster to make it more comfortable for you during long rides.

-The longboard helmet comes in two removable sizes for comfort that offers you more safety than other helmets while riding on an electric board at high speeds.
+The longboard helmet comes in two removable sizes for comfort that offers you more safety than other helmet slide gloves while riding on an electric board at high speeds.

-Cool air vents and a padded interior makes your head feel great while riding in warm weather.
+Cool air vents and a padded interior makes you feel great and also protect your head while riding in warm weather.
 With 12 strategically placed ventilation ports, the helmet keeps you feeling cool even when it’s hot outside!

 - Cushioned chin pad